Mmodarre/AzureDataFactoryHOL/Hands-on-lab/Part2/README.md

 > **Note:** Since we renamed the staging columns with an ‘i’ in front of
 > them it is quite easy to find the right column for joins here.

+#### Identify Updates/Inserts using “Conditional Split” transformation

+A “Conditional Split” transformation allows us to split an incoming dataset into multiple outgoing datasets based on some logical criteria.

+Here we need to find out

+  - If a record is new (if the right-hand side \[records from DW\] of left outer join is null)

+  - If a record has Changed (if the primary key existed within both staging and DW datasets but MD5hashes are not matching).

+  - If a record has Not Changed (if the primary key existed within both staging and DW datasets and MD5hashes are matching).

 *
 *